hapax/hapax.github.io/assets/teaching.md

 	</figure>

-Is it possible choose different points, or to draw a different graph, so that it "just touches" at one point?
+Is it possible choose different points, or to draw a different graph, so that it is tangent at one point?
-Indeed there is.
+After some experimentation, they should find it is:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/mvt4.png"